xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Reference    specifies the rows for which you want to change the height.

--   If reference is omitted, the reference is assumed to be the current
+  - > If reference is omitted, the reference is assumed to be the
-    > selection.
+    > current selection.

--   If reference is specified, it must be either an external reference
+  - > If reference is specified, it must be either an external reference
-    > to the active worksheet, such as !\$2:\$4 or !Database, or an
+    > to the active worksheet, such as \!$2:$4 or \!Database, or an
     > R1C1-style reference in the form of text or a name, such as
-    > \"R1:R3\", \"R\[-4\]:R\[-2\]\", or Database.
+    > "R1:R3", "R\[-4\]:R\[-2\]", or Database.

--   If reference is a relative R1C1-style reference in the form of text,
+  - > If reference is a relative R1C1-style reference in the form of
-    > it is assumed to be relative to the active cell.
+    > text, it is assumed to be relative to the active cell.

 >

 Standard\_height    is a logical value that sets the row height as determined by the font in each row.

--   If standard\_height is TRUE, Microsoft Excel sets the row height to
+  - > If standard\_height is TRUE, Microsoft Excel sets the row height
-    > a standard height that may vary from row to row depending on the
+    > to a standard height that may vary from row to row depending on
-    > fonts used in each row, ignoring height\_num.
+    > the fonts used in each row, ignoring height\_num.

--   If standard\_height is FALSE or omitted, Microsoft Excel sets the
+  - > If standard\_height is FALSE or omitted, Microsoft Excel sets the
     > row height according to height\_num.

 >